rbind/r-podcast/content/episode/032-rsconf2020-part1.md

 * Also big shoutout to Maelle Salmon (fellow RWeekly curator and all around awesome person) who wrote an excellent post on using the utterances widget to capture comments via GitHub issues
 * Somehow, Residual Snippets is actually on the Apple Podcasts service (who knew!) so if you want to listen via an actual podcast client, I won't judge!

+5. Episode wrapup

+* Emil Hvitfeldt has created a GitHub repo collecting links to all of the slides, workshop materials, posters, and other online resources related to the conference.
+If you presented at the conference, please check it out and add your links in a PR!
+* In next episode, I will share my experience creating and presenting a poster about Shiny highlights in the community.
+Plus my guest in the next episode is a wizard with integrating Shiny with css and javascript, you won't want to miss it!
+I'll also share my takeaways on the presentations I attended as well as the javascript for Shiny users workshop.
+* As always feel free to send your feedback in multiple ways: r-podcast.org/contact for the dedicated contact form.
+Email directly with theRcast@gmail.com, and you can provide a comment to the episode directly at r-podcast.org/32 .

 ### Links

 * RStudio becomes a Public Benefit Corporation: [blog.rstudio.com/2020/01/29/rstudio-pbc](https://blog.rstudio.com/2020/01/29/rstudio-pbc)